 On the other hand, there are many other orthodox perspectives of the atonement.
 One that is a favorite among liberal, orthodox Christians is the moral influence model.
 This model, which finds ample support in the early Church, understands Jesus' atoning work as being primarily about the example of love and self-sacrifice that he set for us.
 Just like the substitutionary model, there are attractive aspects to this theory.
 However, the moral influence theory also has its shadow side: If this is the only lens we bring to our understanding of the meaning of Christ's work, we are at risk

-Sermon on the Mount - Carl Bloch of downplaying or ignoring the spiritual reality of his suffering and death on the cross.
+of downplaying or ignoring the spiritual reality of his suffering and death on the cross.
 It is not enough to simply follow the teachings of Jesus - we must also be baptized into his suffering and death.

 With all of the various orthodox models for understanding the atonement (and there are many), I would argue that we cannot choose just one.
 In fact, I would urge you to consider that it is the atonement itself that is the foundation of our faith as Christians, not theories about how it works.
 These theories are valuable as we seek greater understanding of the faith that we have received through Christ's life, death and resurrection; but theories cannot replace the wordless reality that is the living power and presence of the Holy Spirit.
 When we begin to battle over which theory of the atonement is the right one, we have already missed the point.

 You might be wondering at this point why I am giving such a detailed treatment of atonement theory in a post that is ostensibly about Christian Universalism.
 My reason is this: I believe that Universalism is a model for understanding the purpose and effects of the atonement, and I suspect that Universalism falls within orthodox Christianity.
 Nevertheless, it clearly has a rather sizable dark side that can be a threat to the integrity of our faith.
-Even if Universalism is not heretical per The Last Supper - Dalise, is it possible that it represents the edge of one slippery slope into beliefs that undermine the foundations of our faith?
+Even if Universalism is not heretical per se, is it possible that it represents the edge of one slippery slope into beliefs that undermine the foundations of our faith?

 Some folks I respect seem to think so.
 My good Friend, Scott Wells, who is himself a Universalist Christian minister, pointed out in a recent blog post that Universalism seems to often be a stepping stone into more troubling doctrines.
 He even referred to Christian Universalism as a "gateway doctrine," leading to, "more eccentric and esoteric forms of belief."
 Many of us are aware of church leaders who began to profess Christian Universalism, but soon drifted away from orthodox Christianity entirely.
 Is this an inevitable effect of accepting Christian Universalism?
 I do not believe so, since my friend Scott is still an orthodox Christian, despite having been a Universalist minister for many years.